Logical Agents

 is complete.
 Define

-The resolution closure is what
+resolution closure PL-RESOLUTION

 computes as the final value of the variable